What is an Accounting Information System (AIS)?

 An accounting information system (AIS) refers to tools and systems designed for the collection and display of accounting information so accountants and executives can make informed decisions.
 It is considered a pivotal component of finance offices throughout the world.
 The systems are largely software-based and can be deployed as a part of a company’s IT solutions.

 Accounting information systems help with the flow of information regarding all the aspects of a company’s financials, including taxes, reporting, or, if need be, an audit.
-The software-based solutions allow large and small businesses greater control of their finances and provide a competitive method for in-house accounting for smaller businesses where resources are scarce.
+The software-based solutions allow large and small businesses greater control of their finances and provide a competitive method for in-house accounting for small businesses where resources are scarce.